Life events

 Transferring between employer members

-A key benefit of your membership with the CSS Pension Plan is that you can take your pension with you if you leave one participating employer member of the Plan for another.
+A key benefit of being a CSS member is taking your pension with you if you leave one CSS participating employer member for another.

-This is considered a transfer between employers, meaning we do not deem your employment terminated (you are still working for a Plan employer, so in our eyes you are still a Plan member).
+This is considered a transfer between employers so we do not deem your employment terminated.
+You are still working for a Plan employer and therefore, you are still a Plan member.

 Transferring between employer members is often seamless.
 Depending on the length of your break in service between your previous employer and your new employer, you may be able to skip the waiting period and continue contributing to the CSS Pension Plan immediately.
 Talk to us or your new employer to determine your eligibility.